-How to add annotations and effects to screen captures on a Mac
+Adding annotations and effects to screen captures on a Mac

-How to share screen captures on a Mac
+Sharing screen captures on a Mac

 Snagit makes it easy to share screen captures to any platform, or even copy and paste into an email or chat tool.

-To copy and paste your screen capture, right click over your finished image and select copy.
+To copy and paste your screen capture, right-click over your finished image and select copy.
 From there, you can paste your screenshot wherever you want!

 You can even drag and drop your screenshot into many other applications, including Google Docs, Microsoft Word, Microsoft PowerPoint, email applications, and more.

 Yes, you can!
-Snagit and Camtasia both allow you to record your screen and your audio at the same time.
+Both Snagit and Camtasia allow you to record your screen and your audio at the same time.